michaelmcgann/CrudEmployeeDemo/README.md

 # Employee Management System
 This project is a simple Employee Management System built with Java Spring Boot, this version does not use data JPA.
 It provides a RESTful API where clients can perform CRUD operations on the `Employee` entity.
-This was mainly made for practise with making a DAO and service layer, before takinf advantage of Spring Data JPA which I will use in the next project by refactorig this project and adding xome more features.
+This was mainly made for practise with making a DAO and service layer, before taking advantage of Spring Data JPA which I will use in the next project by refactorig this project and adding more features.

 ## Features
 - Retrieve all employees (`GET /api/employees`)